 Pu'er ripe tea can also help reduce fat and lower blood pressure.
 Pu'er ripe tea is mild and gentle, warming the stomach without causing harm, and it can help lower cholesterol levels.
 It also has the effects of clearing heat, relieving summer heat, detoxifying, aiding digestion, reducing greasiness, promoting diuresis, relieving constipation, expelling phlegm, dispelling wind, alleviating symptoms of the common cold, quenching thirst, invigorating qi, prolonging life, and other benefits.

 When it comes to drinking tea for health preservation in spring, there are some considerations to keep in mind.
 Drinking tea in moderation can aid in eliminating toxins and nourishing the liver and stomach.
 During this season, fragrant teas are preferable, such as Pu'er tea, which helps dissipate the coldness accumulated in the body during winter and promotes the generation of yang energy.
 Pu'er tea has the dual benefits of warming the stomach and nourishing the liver, and it is rich, fragrant, and refreshing, which can help awaken the senses and eliminate drowsiness.
-Some tea enthusiasts may not yet be familiar with Pu'er tea, but is likely more familiar, especially to female friends who enjoy sipping flower tea.
+Some tea enthusiasts may not yet be familiar with Pu'er tea, but Flower tea is likely more familiar, especially to female friends who enjoy sipping flower tea.

 Here are some flower teas suitable for drinking in spring.

-Pu'er Tea
+Rose Pu'er Tea

 The most notable benefits of rose flowers are their ability to regulate qi and relieve depression, promote blood circulation, and disperse stasis.
 Additionally, rose flowers have a very mild nature, capable of warming the heart and liver meridians, soothing internal qi stagnation, and producing calming, soothing, and antidepressant effects.

 The creation of Rose Pu'er Tea is based on traditional TCM health preservation theories.
-Not only does Rose Pu'er Tea retain the health benefits of traditional Pu'er tea, but its fragrant aroma is also pleasant and delicious.
+Not only does Rose Pu'er Tea retain the Health benefits of traditional Pu'er tea, but its fragrant aroma is also pleasant and delicious.
 Women may find that drinking Rose Pu'er Tea can help regulate mood swings before or during menstruation.
 With an increase in liver fire and irritability during spring, Rose Pu'er Tea is a suitable choice.

 Brewing Method: